temperlang/temperlang-blog/posts/generically-speaking.md

 PHP's default sort flag, *SORT\_REGULAR*, tries to side-step confusion between numeric and string order by defining a different order for *numeric strings* than for *regular strings*.
 The authors can see the appeal for this design choice in a language that often deals with lists of strings from numeric database columns, but potentially picking a different sort order for different pairs of elements trades one set of bugs for another.

-So any sorting code just need to always specify an order.
+So any sorting code should just specify an order.
 Problem solved.

 ## Generic Functions

 But this article isn't about ordering.
 It's about **generic functions**.
 A generic function is one that can work with many types.
 For example, sorting is generic when the sorting algorithm can be *generalized* to sort lists of numbers, strings, dates, etc. But as shown, context matters; you often need to specialize a generic function with a specific type's conception of, in the case of *sort*, ordering.

-As seen below, a language for generic programming has to allow mixing a general framework of *type-agnostic* instructions with a few specialized instructions whose behaviour depends on the *actual* type *T*.
+As seen below, a language for generic programming has to allow mixing a general framework of *type-agnostic* instructions with a few specialized instructions whose behavior depends on the *actual* type *T*.

 ```ts
 /** A string form of the given list like "[..., ..., ...]". */